jundalisay/sp/content/en/superphysics/principles/chapter-03.md

 ---
 heading: "Chapter 3"
 title: "Pre-Existence and the Formless Absolute Entity"
-# Desire and the Two Forces
-#, Propelled by Feelings
+# Desire and the Two Force Propelled by Feelings
 date: 2020-01-02
-weight: 13
+weight: 300
 image: /graphics/super/existence.jpg
 description: "Everything in existence is created by the two forces"
 icon: "Superphysics"